tnkshuuhei/superhack/README.md

 ## Huge thanks to
 - EthGlobal team
+  - appreciate for this amazing oppotunity!!
 - Optimism team
+  - We are incorporating the activities and workflow of the Optimism Collective as a tool to easily launch RetroPGF, as Impact is difficult to assess/measure, User Reputation by the community will help to assess Impact.
+The Milestone base grant system, based on Attestation, is a new initiative to fund projects as long as they continue to deliver Impact, with a shorter cash flow than RetroPGF.
+Also, our EAS custom resolver contract is live on Optimism.
+Through the Eternal Commons, we will spread the belief of the Optimism Collective across the network.
 - EAS team
+  - EternalCommons is an architecture based on EAS, a tool that allows RetroPGF to be easily launched, with all data inscribed on-chain via EASschema/Attestation.
+In addition, custom resolver and worldId authentication are combined to achieve sybil resistance in community Reputation.
 - Worldcoin team
+  - Civil tolerance is a major issue in our Eternal Commons.
+It is quite difficult to prevent collusion and sybil attacks in the blockchain space, as gitcoin is working on gitcoin passport.
+However, worldID's strong proof of humanity and our EAS custom resolver contract provide strong sybil resistance.

 and some other refference:
 - https://mirror.xyz/cerv1.eth/tCjpRODfiYpnKIgPLRplW0lAopVP3no_JmI34dNsAWk